 On the bright side, consumers, especially seniors and others on fixed incomes, will finally see bank deposit rates rise from paltry levels, especially for online savings accounts and CDs.

 What is the inflation rate in 2022?

-Fed policymakers have felt an urgency to act more swiftly after the consumer price index reached a 40-year high of 8.6% in March.
+Fed policymakers have felt an urgency to act more swiftly after the consumer price index reaccelerated to a fresh 40-year high of 8.6% in May from 8.3% in April.
 The Fed had held its federal funds rate near zero for two years to make borrowing cheaper and encourage spending to help lift the economy out of a COVID-19-induced recession.

-Americans with 30-year mortgages are already feeling the effects, because most of this year’s projected Fed increases are figured into mortgage rates.
-Car buyers will be nicked, but less dramatically.
+Americans with 30-year adjustable-rate mortgages and those shopping for mortgages already feel the effects because most of this year’s projected Fed increases are figured into mortgage rates.
+Car buyers will be nicked but less dramatically.

 “Rising interest rates mean borrowing costs more, and eventually saving will earn more,” says Greg McBride, Bankrate’s chief financial analyst.
 “This hints at the steps households should be taking to stabilize their finances – pay down debt, especially costly credit card and other variable-rate debt, and boost emergency savings.”

 WHERE THE JOBS ARE GROWING:South and West lead in recovery of jobs lost during COVID-19.
 See where your state ranks